Use this guide to find the pearl that is right for you by educating yourself on the quality and value of the cultured pearls that Blue Nile offers.

-At Blue Nile we offer a variety of Freshwater, South Sea, and Tahitian cultured pearls.
-In addition, we offer two collections of Akoya cultured pearls.
+At Blue Nile we offer a variety of Akoya, Freshwater, South Sea, and Tahitian cultured pearls.
 Our pearl jewellery is available in a variety of different styles including studs, fashion earrings, strands, necklaces, pendants and bracelets.
 In addition, we offer our pearls in varying price ranges so that you can find the perfect pearl for your style and budget.

 While industry wide there is no standardized grading for pearls, Blue Nile ensures that each pearl meets our high quality standards.
 At Blue Nile you will find education related to each pearl type we offer and encourage you to learn more about the differing qualities in each.

 The general colour of a pearl is also called the body colour.
 Typical pearl colours are white, cream, yellow, pink, silver, or black.
 A pearl can also have a hint of secondary colour, or overtone, which is seen when light reflects off the pearl surface.
 For example, a pearl strand may appear white, but when examined more closely, a pink overtone may become apparent.

 Pearls produce an intense, deep shine called lustre.
 This effect is created when light reflects off the many layers of tiny calcium carbonate crystals that compose the pearl.
 This substance is called nacre.
 When selecting a pearl, consider that the larger the pearl, the more nacre it has, so it will also exhibit even more lustre.
 Compare a 5mm Freshwater cultured pearl with a 10mm South Sea cultured pearl and the difference in the amount of nacre is obvious.
 The difference in lustre is as clearly visible as the difference in the pearl sizes.